 Excursions to North and Middle Caicos tend to be small and often private charters, so it’s typically possible to tailor-fit the day’s activities to your preferences.
 We advise browsing our pages on the sights, activities, and beaches before contacting a tour company, so you’ll have an idea of what you’d like to see.

 If you’d rather keep it a bit more tranquil, a simple visit to the beach or a snorkeling spot can be arranged as well.
 Mudjin Harbour, Horsestable Beach, Cedar Point and Hollywood Beach are only a few of the spectacular coasts that are waiting for you to enjoy.

 North Caicos is a 25-35 minute boat ride from Providenciales, and it can take just as long to drive from North Caicos to Middle Caicos (a causeway road connects the two islands), so organized tours and trips tend to be full-day events.

 There’s plenty to see on both islands, so we advise spending the day.
 However, if your schedule doesn’t allow such a luxury, tour times can usually be adjusted accordingly.

 Middle Caicos is home to some beautiful Karst cave systems.
 The largest is the famous Conch Bar Caves, a spectacular network of miles of tunnels.
 To protect the sensitive geology and fauna, all tours are guided.

 Indian Cave, an open gallery cave with circular sinkhole skylights, is another interesting stop.
 This feature supports papaya and ficus trees, which fight their way to the light through the openings in the limestone ceiling.

-Cottage Pond on North Caicos is small sinkhole pond, with an impressive depth of almost 300 feet (90m).
+Cottage Pond on North Caicos is a small sinkhole pond, with an impressive depth of almost 300 feet (90 m).

 Another way to experience North and Middle Caicos is a guided bike tour.